Letter-winged kite: Food and hunting

+While traditionally considered a rodent specialist, Letter-winged kites will also eat birds such as Australian pratincole during population booms of those species.

 Predation

 Black falcons have been reported hunting adult letter-winged kites, while black kites have taken nestlings.

 Conservation status

 The letter-winged kite's fluctuations in abundance make its conservation status difficult to assess, though it is clearly much less common than the black-shouldered kite.
 It also rarely comes into contact with people across most of its range.
 It is rated as near threatened on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, as its population may number as low as 1,000 individuals between irruptions.
 It is unknown to what extent competition for food with the introduced red fox or feral cat, or if habitat degraded by overgrazing, have an impact on the letter-winged kite.
 It is not known whether the population has increased or decreased overall since European settlement.